 1. George Washington's Mount Vernon

-If you can only visit one George Washington site in Northern Virginia, take a trip to Mount Vernon, where he spent his life before and after his time as a General in the Revolutionary War and his two terms as the first President of the United States.
+If you can only visit one Washington site in Northern Virginia, take a trip to George Washington's Mount Vernon Estate, where he spent much of his life.
+Washington lived at Mount Vernon before and after his time as a General in the Revolutionary War and his two terms as the first President of the United States.

-Check the calendar for special events and tours that add more detail and fun to your visit, like the Signature Tour that takes you to through the normally closed 3rd floor and basement.
+Check the calendar for special events and tours that add more detail and fun to your visit, like the Signature Tour that takes you through the normally closed 3rd floor and basement.

 2. George Washington Birthplace